rebuschain/rebus.core/x/claim/spec/README.md

 ## Abstract

-The Osmosis claims module has users begin with a portion of their total airdrop allocation, and then be able to automatically claim higher percentages as they perform certain tasks on-chain.
+The Rebus claim module has users begin with a portion of their total airdrop allocation, and then be able to automatically claim higher percentages as they perform certain tasks on-chain.

 Furthermore, these claimable assets 'expire' if not claimed.
-Users have two months (`DurationUntilDecay`) to claim their full airdrop amount.
+Users have 8 months (`AirdropDuration`) to claim their full airdrop amount.
-After two months, the reward amount available will decline over 4 months (`DurationOfDecay`) in real time, until it hits `0%` at 6 months from launch (`DurationUntilDecay + DurationOfDecay`).

-After 6 months from launch, all unclaimed tokens get sent to the community pool.
+After 8 months from launch, all unclaimed tokens get sent to the community pool.

 ## Contents